 Art Nouveau Interior Style

-Ornament is the soul of Art Nouveau design, which held that no object was so mundane that it could not be beautiful.
-Must-have Art Nouveau accessories include art glass -- jewel-toned Tiffany stained glass, etched Lalique glass, or Galle cameo glass, which has a raised design cut out of the glass with acid, are good places to start a collection.
+Ornament, above all, was the soul of Art Nouveau design.
+The movement held that no object was so mundane that it could not be made beautiful.
+Essential Art Nouveau accessories often begin with art glass: jewel-toned Tiffany stained glass, delicately etched Lalique glass, or Gallé cameo glass, in which raised floral designs are revealed by carefully cutting away layers of colored glass with acid.
+These pieces capture the spirit of the era and offer an ideal starting point for any collection.

 Art Nouveau Interior Style